-In a riveting live episode, Steven Bartlett, host of Diary of a CEO, joined Samir Chaudry and Colin Rosenblum to unpack the philosophies, systems, and principles that have propelled his podcast to global success.
-From the concept of a “failure team” to the power of sweating the small stuff, Bartlett offered a masterclass in creator-led innovation, experimentation, and self-awareness.
-The conversation spanned AI disruption, personal growth, team building, and the psychology of success—all delivered with Bartlett’s signature blend of vulnerability and precision.
+In a live episode of the Colin and Samir Show, Steven Bartlett, host of The Diary of a CEO, unpacked the philosophies, systems, and principles that have propelled his podcast to global success.
+From the concept of a βfailure teamβ to the power of sweating the small stuff, Bartlett offered a masterclass in creator-led innovation, experimentation, and self-awareness.
+The conversation spanned AI disruption, personal growth, team building, and the psychology of success.

 If You Read One Thing, Read This: